autoplot/documentation/javadoc/org/autoplot/jythonsupport/ui/ParametersFormPanel.FormData.md

+# org.autoplot.jythonsupport.ui.ParametersFormPanel.FormData

-# org.autoplot.jythonsupport.ui.ParametersFormPanel.FormDatarepresent the data on the form.
+represent the data on the form.

-FormData( )
+# FormData( )

 ***